-If you’ve got one, then this is a great way to go unnoticed.
-You can stand really far away and still capture the subject as if you were up close.
-Telephoto lenses also force the perspective onto your subject, which makes it less about the scene and more about the person, which is why they’re often used for portraits.
+If you’ve got one, telephoto lenses are a great way to go unnoticed.
+You can stand really far away and still capture a subject as though you were up close.
+Telephoto lenses also force the perspective onto your subject, making it less about the scene and more about the person, hence they’re often used for portraits.

 5 – Add Context